-Genital warts (condylomata acuminata) are the most common sexually transmitted disease (STD) and a symptom of human papillomavirus (HPV) infection — a very common and highly contagious skin infection.
+Genital warts (condylomata acuminata or anogenital warts) are the most common sexually transmitted disease (STD) and a symptom of human papillomavirus (HPV) infection — a very common and highly contagious skin infection.
 Although HPV comes in over 100 different types, 90 percent of all cases of genital warts are caused by strains 6 and 11.
 Accordingly, only 10 percent of those who contract the virus will develop visible warts.

 Symptoms of genital warts

-Most people who contract the virus will not develop any visible symptoms.
+Most people who contract HPV will not develop any visible symptoms.
 If genital warts do appear, it can sometimes be a significant amount of time – weeks or even months – after first contracting the infection.

-The warts themselves generally form in clusters, though can also appear singularly.
+Genital warts generally form in clusters, though a single wart can also appear.
 They normally form on the outside of the body in the genital or anal area, typically on the vagina, labia majora, penile shaft or scrotum.
 They can also less commonly appear internally; inside the anus, the vagina, the opening of the urethra or on the cervix.

-The warts usually take the form of small bumps of roughly two to three centimeters in diameter and are sometimes described as resembling miniature cauliflowers.
+Genital warts usually take the form of small bumps of roughly two to three centimeters in diameter and are sometimes described as resembling miniature cauliflowers.
 They typically cause no pain and minimal discomfort, are red or skin-colored in appearance, and can be either soft or hard to touch.
-If scratched or excessively disturbed, genital warts may bleed.
+If scratched or excessively disturbed, a wart may bleed.

 Causes of genital warts

-The human papillomavirus (HPV) causes genital warts.
-This is a skin infection that comes in over 100 different types, each of which affecting a different part of the body.
-There are roughly 30 types of HPV that can affect the genital and anal areas, but only two (6 and 11) that cause the vast majority (90 percent) of all cases of genital warts.
-Both men and women can contract the virus and are then able to pass it on to others.
+Human papillomavirus (HPV) causes genital warts.
+This is a skin infection that comes in over 100 different types, each affecting a different part of the body.
+There are roughly 30 types of HPV that can affect the genital and anal areas, but only two (6 and 11) cause the vast majority (90 percent) of all cases of genital warts.
+Both men and women can contract the virus and pass it on to others.

 Genital warts are spread through skin-to-skin contact, primarily through oral, vaginal or anal sex.
-Penetrative sex, however, is not necessary for contraction; close genital contact can be enough for the virus to be passed on between two sexual partners.
+Penetrative sex, however, is not necessary for contraction; close genital contact can be enough for HPV to be passed on between two sexual partners.

-The virus that causes genital warts is extremely contagious, however, it cannot be passed on through such physical interactions as hugging or kissing, nor through items of clothing or towels.
+Although human papillomavirus (HPV) is extremely contagious, infection cannot occur through such physical interactions as hugging or kissing, nor through items of clothing or towels.
 After HPV has been contracted, it is typical for the genital warts to appear in between two weeks and eight months.

 Latency and reappearance